Skip to content

 Many examples in Solr documentation make use of the UNIX (including Linux and Mac OS-X) environment.
 The $ you see in some examples is the UNIX (bash) shell prompt.

-If you don’t have a UNIX shell installed on your Windows PC already, there’s an awesome program called Cygwin that you should install – you’ll thank us later!
+If you’re on Windows, WSL (Windows Subsystem for Linux) gives you a real Linux environment and is the easiest way to follow along.
 While a UNIX-like environment is not a prerequisite, it will help immensely with the ability to follow certain documentation examples, testing, and getting help from the user forum.

 Curl is *not* a prerequisite, and is not recommended for high volume updating or querying in a production environment.
 It is normally only used for testing, examples, or scripting update commands where performance is not important.